chesterXalan/HandwritingRecognition-PyTorch/README.md

 # HandwritingRecognition-PyTorch

- A sample for handwriting recognition in python
+A sample for handwriting recognition in PyTorch.